munyang2001/Discord-Content-Roulette/README.md

 # **Content Roulette bot for FFXIV**
-Simple bot that randomly rolls an 8 man FFXIV encounter and randomly assign jobs to players
+Simple discord bot that randomly rolls an 8 man FFXIV encounter and randomly assign jobs to players
 ## How to use
 ### **`!play`**
 Bot will respond with the prompt and react with :pregnant_man: